 Laptop Or Tablet For Medical School?

-The functionality of laptops and tablets, at least in 2021, are basically the same.
+The functionality of laptops and tablets, at least in 2022, is basically the same.
 Med students can pretty much do everything they need on either device.

 My Personal Opinion